hepplerj/cv/web-cv.md

 ### In Progress

-- A book proposal on a regional urban history of Silicon Valley and San Francisco, co-edited with Lindsey Passenger Wieck.
 - A special edition of *Digital Humanities Quarterly* on digital humanities and social justice.
 - A journal article co-authored with Michael Childers on the Earth First! movement using computational text analysis techniques to analyze the Earth First! newsletters.